zermina12/AI-Assisted-Timetable-Generator/README.md

 17:30-19:00
 ```

-Each session occupies one configured **90-minute period**.
+Each session occupies one configured **90-minute timetable period**.

+---

-### Session Generation
+## ⚙️ Session Generation

-The project converts course requirements into individual sessions.
+Course requirements are converted into individual teaching sessions.

+The configured session generation logic is:

 ```text
 3 Credit Hours → 3 Weekly Sessions